conect2ai/2025-UNIBS-Courses/course_teda/README.md

 ## 🧩 TEDA Algorithm

 TEDA (Typicality and Eccentricity Data Analytics) is an incremental method for anomaly detection that requires no prior training and is suitable for execution on embedded devices (TinyML).

+## 🧩 TEDA-RLS Algorithm

+TEDA-RLS (Typicality and Eccentricity Data Analytics with Recursive Least Squares) extends the TEDA framework by integrating it with the **Recursive Least Squares (RLS)** filter.
+While TEDA is responsible for identifying whether new samples are **typical** or **eccentric** (potential outliers), RLS performs **parameter estimation** in real time.

+By combining both, TEDA-RLS is able not only to detect anomalies but also to **correct the effect of outliers** during online model updates.

+### 🔑 How it works

+1. TEDA computes the **eccentricity** and **typicality** of the incoming sample.
+2. If the sample is typical, RLS updates its parameters normally.
+3. If the sample is eccentric:
+   - The update can be weighted by the **typicality** (reducing its influence), or
+   - The sample can be discarded to avoid contaminating the model.

+### 📊 Evaluation

+- **TEDA part (classification):** evaluated through confusion matrix, precision, recall, and F1-score.
+- **RLS part (regression):** evaluated through error metrics such as Mean Squared Error (MSE) and Mean Absolute Error (MAE).

+### ⚡ Applications

+- Noisy time series
+- Fault detection
+- Real-time vehicular data (OBD-II)
+- Energy consumption anomaly correction

+### 📓 Notebook

+See the notebook [`TEDA_TEDARLS.ipynb`](./TEDA_TEDARLS.ipynb) for a complete demo including:
+- Data loading and preprocessing
+- TEDA-RLS algorithm step by step
+- Visualization of anomalies and corrections
+- Metric reports for TEDA (classification) and RLS (regression)

 ### Key References